nagaakshai/fs_mini_frntend/README.md

 # File Structures Mini Project(Inventory Management)

 Technique used :- Transaction Management

 In this project admin will create the transaction with different Accno,Checkno,Date,Description,Amount which are attributes.

-Where Check number should be unique for the transaction to be processed.
+Where Check number should be unique for each transaction to be processed.

+USERNAME :- AES

+PASSWORD :- 111

 Steps to run :-